-13 M Let's write communicate someone sent to get information antennae a large group of ants living together Match the words on the left with their ant colony talk meaning on the right. scout the growths on an insect's head Ants cannot talk. p crumbs, ants p atter if in the place of nouns. it r antennae to communicate. you drop crumbs of food.
-Ants will eat the crumbs. · · · · · · · · · · · · · · · · · · · · · work hard for .
-Wow!
-Look at that is an ant colony. anc l the dove.
-Under adjectives are taken from the fable about the ant erline the adverbs in red and circle the adjectives in n in sentences of your own. lovely strongly suddenly little erm 1 - Week 7-8
+Let's write communicate someone sent to get information and a start antennae a large group of ants living together Match the words on the left with their ant colony talk meaning on the right scout the growths on an insect's head e these pronouns e sentences. use their to complete Pronouns can be used in the place of nouns. it antennae to communicate.
+When dr doesn't matter if drop crumbs of food.
+Ants will eat the crumbs.
+The queen ant stays in the ant colony. work hard for an d the dove.
+Under adjectives are taken from the fable about the ant rline the adverbs in red and circle the adjectives in n in sentences of your own. lovely strongly suddenly little